 CHE 348 • Quantum Chemistry and Spectroscopy 3 Credits

 Physical chemistry of the laws of quantum mechanics applied to atoms and molecules.
 Quantum mechanical solutions of model systems and their application to chemical spectroscopy.
+Methods of computational chemistry and experience with modern programs.

-CHE 364 • Advanced Inorganic Chemistry 3 Credits
+CHE 364 • Inorganic Chemistry 3 Credits

 Chemistry of elements and their compounds, including symmetry, bonding theories, solid-state chemistry, coordination compounds, organometallics, and bioinorganic compounds.